 Danish Institute for Advanced Study are happy to welcome the winner of the Nobel Prize in Literature 2009 Herta Müller to Denmark.
 Her lecture will consist of a lecture, conversation with Associate Professor Moritz Schramm, and a short reading of her novel The Hunger Angel (German: Atemschaukel, Danish: Alt hvad jeg har, bærer jeg hos mig).

-Herta Müller origins from Nitzkydorf, Romania – from a German-speaking minority whose position during the communist regime has influenced her literary works.
+Herta Müller originates from Nitzkydorf, Romania – from a German-speaking minority whose position during the communist regime has influenced her literary works.
 Herta Müller’s debut, ‘Nadirs’, was published in Romania in 1982 in a a censored version, while uncensored copies were distributed abroad.
 She went into exile in West Berlin, Germany in 1987 where she has lived since.

 Herta Müller’s literary works address an individual’s vulnerability under oppression and persecution.
 They are rooted in her experiences as a ethnic minority.